 - Exasol database runs on active nodes (A)

 - Reserve node (R) is not a part of computations and does not store any data.
-It will be automatically pushed in, in case an active node fails and gets restored from the slave segments in the background.
+It will be automatically pushed in, in case an active node fails and gets restored from the secondary segments in the background.
 The reserve node needs to have exactly the same configuration as active nodes

 - Exasol database can use any number of reserve node.